Story and tone

 Even if the music feels inaccessible, the plot, characters, and style elevate the cartoon significantly.

-As a result, the soundtrack, however unmemorable it may be, harmonizes well with the events on the screen and, oddly enough, works – primarily thanks to the interesting choreography of the dances and battles, which are perfectly matched to the soundtrack.
+As a result, the soundtrack, however unmemorable it may be, harmonizes well with the events on the screen and, oddly enough, works primarily because the choreography of the dances and battles perfectly matches the music.

-The latter are kept within the PG-13 rating without losing any of their dynamism: the fights are fast-paced, and the “teen” rating is maintained by the fact that the demons stylishly disintegrate into purple sparks without any blood.
+The film keeps the battles within the PG-13 rating without losing their dynamism: the fights move at a fast pace, and the “teen” rating remains intact because the demons stylishly disintegrate into purple sparks instead of spilling any blood.

 Final verdict